Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Công thươngBáo Công thương16/12/2023

-The Import-Export Department (Ministry of Industry and Trade) cited statistics from the General Department of Customs, saying that in November 2023, Vietnam exported 268.91 thousand tons of cassava and cassava products, worth 134.77 million USD.
-In the first 11 months of 2023, the export of cassava and cassava products reached over 2.66 million tons, worth 1.16 billion USD, down 6.8% in volume and 7.3% in value compared to the same period in 2022.
+According to statistics from the General Department of Customs, cited by the Import-Export Department ( Ministry of Industry and Trade ), in November 2023, Vietnam exported 268.91 thousand tons of cassava and cassava products, worth US$134.77 million.
+For the first 11 months of 2023, exports of cassava and cassava products reached over 2.66 million tons, worth US$1.16 billion, a decrease of 6.8% in volume and 7.3% in value compared to the same period in 2022.

 Trung Quốc tăng nhập khẩu sắn lát từ Việt Nam

-According to statistics from the China Customs Administration, in October 2023, China imported 233.76 thousand tons of cassava chips (HS 07141020), worth 66.92 million USD, down 7.9% in volume and 10.2% in value compared to October 2022.
-Thailand, Vietnam, and Laos are the three markets supplying cassava chips to China.
+According to statistics from the Chinese Customs Administration, in October 2023, China imported 233.76 thousand tons of cassava chips (HS 07141020), valued at US$66.92 million, a decrease of 7.9% in volume and 10.2% in value compared to October 2022.
+Thailand, Vietnam, and Laos were the three main suppliers of cassava chips to China.

-In the first 10 months of 2023, China imported nearly 5.35 million tons of cassava chips, worth 1.47 billion USD, down 17.1% in volume and 20.4% in value compared to the same period in 2022.
-Thailand, Vietnam, Laos, Cambodia and Nigeria are the 5 markets supplying cassava chips to China.
+In the first 10 months of 2023, China imported nearly 5.35 million tons of cassava chips, worth $1.47 billion, a decrease of 17.1% in volume and 20.4% in value compared to the same period in 2022.
+Thailand, Vietnam, Laos, Cambodia, and Nigeria were the top five suppliers of cassava chips to China.

-In October 2023, China imported 308,070 tons of cassava starch (HS 11081400), worth 169.14 million USD, up 10.8% in volume and 19.4% in value compared to October 2022.
-Thailand, Vietnam, Indonesia, Laos, and Cambodia are the markets supplying cassava starch to China.
-Except for Laos, cassava starch imports from these markets all increased significantly compared to October 2022.
+In October 2023, China imported 308.07 thousand tons of cassava starch (HS 11081400), valued at US$169.14 million, an increase of 10.8% in volume and 19.4% in value compared to October 2022.
+Thailand, Vietnam, Indonesia, Laos, and Cambodia were the main suppliers of cassava starch to China.
+Except for Laos, imports of cassava starch from these markets all increased significantly compared to October 2022.

-In the first 10 months of 2023, China imported 2.54 million tons of cassava starch, worth 1.28 billion USD, down 26.8% in volume and 29.2% in value compared to the same period in 2022, mainly imported from Thailand, Vietnam, Laos, Cambodia and Indonesia.
+In the first 10 months of 2023, China imported 2.54 million tons of cassava starch, worth $1.28 billion, a decrease of 26.8% in volume and 29.2% in value compared to the same period in 2022, mainly imported from Thailand, Vietnam, Laos, Cambodia, and Indonesia.

-In the first 10 months of 2023, Vietnam was the second largest market supplying cassava starch to China, with 795.99 thousand tons, worth 386.03 million USD, down 39.2% in volume and 42% in value compared to the same period in 2022.
-Vietnam's cassava starch market share in China's total imports accounted for 31.28% in volume and 30.06% in value, lower than in the first 10 months of 2022.
+In the first 10 months of 2023, Vietnam was the second largest supplier of cassava starch to China, with 795.99 thousand tons, valued at US$386.03 million, a decrease of 39.2% in volume and 42% in value compared to the same period in 2022.
+Vietnam's market share of cassava starch in China's total imports accounted for 31.28% in volume and 30.06% in value, lower than in the first 10 months of 2022.

-Meanwhile, China continued to boost imports of cassava starch from Laos and Indonesia compared to the same period in 2022.
-Laos' cassava starch market share accounted for 6.78% in volume and 5.91% in value of China's total imports, up from the first 10 months of 2022; Meanwhile, Indonesia's cassava starch market share accounted for 2.95% in volume and 2.99% in value of China's total imports, up from the first 10 months of 2022.
+Meanwhile, China continued to increase its imports of cassava starch from Laos and Indonesia compared to the same period in 2022.
+Laos' share of cassava starch accounted for 6.78% in volume and 5.91% in value of China's total imports, an increase compared to the first 10 months of 2022; while Indonesia's share of cassava starch accounted for 2.95% in volume and 2.99% in value of China's total imports, also an increase compared to the first 10 months of 2022.

-According to the data, in the first 10 months of 2023, China tended to reduce imports of cassava starch from Vietnam, Thailand and Cambodia, while increasing imports from Laos and Indonesia.
-In the Chinese market, cassava and cassava starch from Vietnam are facing strong competition with cassava and cassava starch from Thailand, Indonesia, Laos and Cambodia.
+Data shows that in the first 10 months of 2023, China tended to decrease its imports of cassava starch from Vietnam, Thailand, and Cambodia, while increasing imports from Laos and Indonesia.
+In the Chinese market, Vietnamese cassava and cassava starch are facing strong competition from cassava and cassava starch from Thailand, Indonesia, Laos, and Cambodia.

 Source link